SimranKumari93/uber-trip-analysis/README.md

 The project is in the development phase and today i created data models

-aiyo nothing to commmit just tired
+aiyo nothing to commmit just tired okay chill weekend aa rha hai ache se padhna